craftslab/fsexplorer/fs-explorer/README.md

 ## Building

-The build of FS Explorer requires Qt 5.2+.
+The build of Fs Explorer requires Qt 5.2+.

 After satisfying those requirements, the build is pretty simple: